eZmaxinc/eZmax-SDK-csharp/docs/ObjectDiscussionmessageApi.md

 <a id="discussionmessagedeleteobjectv1"></a>
 # **DiscussionmessageDeleteObjectV1**
-> DiscussionmessageDeleteObjectV1Response DiscussionmessageDeleteObjectV1 (int pkiDiscussionmessageID)
+> CommonResponse DiscussionmessageDeleteObjectV1 (int pkiDiscussionmessageID)

 Delete an existing Discussionmessage